At last, there is a book about Mel, Mel & Julian

 The Mel's were grooming themselves as a “Peter & Gordon” type duo, wearing black turtlenecks, blue jeans, Cuban heel boots and Dylan caps.
 Of course the Beatles had just taken the pop music world by storm, coinciding with the ongoing Folk Boom in the USA, which was dominated by singer-songwriters in particular.
 Mel and Mel were incorporating these new folk songs into their act, getting advice on repertoire from their friends Brenda Newfield and David Sapire...

-They were invited again to be one of the featured main stage acts at the second Johannesburg Folk Festival, where they performed with Louis Meyer.
-After that their fame grew even more.
+In 1965, they were invited to perform on the main stage acts at the first Johannesburg Folk Festival, where, realizing they had to expand their sound, they performed with banjo player Louis Meyer.
+The following year, after the second folk festival, their fame grew even more.
 At a post-Folk Festival show at the Troubadour, Billy Forrest introduced the Mel's to agent Don Hughes, who was very impressed by their dynamic act and on Billy Forrest's recommendation, he returned the following Wednesday evening to see them do their multi-set show, comedy, music and all.
-He left that evening with the boast that he would soon have a full-time gig for them at one of the top hotels in the country... both Mel's were skeptical at the time, and weren't considering music as a full-time career.
+He left that evening with the boast that he would soon have a full-time gig for them at one of the top hotels in the country... both Mel's were skeptical, because they both were happy at their day jobs, weren't considering music as a full-time career.

-Mel & Mel took the plunge, and were soon on their way to Durban as professionals, their first three-month residency in their own cabaret room at Durban's 5-star Edward Hotel, which the management imaginatively dubbed "The Troubadour Room".
-Soon they were filling up the 100 seat room nearly every night of the week!
+… Mel & Mel took the plunge, and were soon on their way to Durban as professionals, at their first three-month residency in their own cabaret room at Durban's 5-star Edward Hotel, (which the management imaginatively dubbed "The Troubadour Room".)
+Soon they were filling up the 100-seat room nearly every night of the week!
 And before long they established long-standing friendships with many of the rock groups and entertainers playing at the other hotels in this premier coastal resort city.

-He convinced Big Mel that Julian was versatile enough to adapt to any kind of music.
-After hearing Julian for himself, Mel Miller eventually agreed that he was just the guy to improve their group sound!
-Julian was a quick study and could play anything.
+After hearing Julian play anything, he convinced Big Mel that Julian was versatile enough to adapt to any kind of music.
+After hearing Julian for himself, Mel Miller agreed that he was just kind of versatile guitarist they needed to improve their group sound!
+Julian Proved to be a quick study and could play anything!

-Julian added his terrific acoustic lead guitar work to that first LP, which set a South African folk music standard.
+Julian's terrific acoustic lead guitar work on that first LP, set a South African folk music standard.
 His uncanny knack for adding innovative rhythmic and lead parts, really helped establish the group's unique sound.
-And so, because the Mel's were so impressed by Julian they asked him to join the group, and needing a job, he agreed to join the group immediately … which quite naturally became known as Mel, Mel & Julian...
+And so, because the Mel's were so impressed by Julian they asked him to join the group.
+Julian needed a job, and he agreed to join the group immediately … which quite naturally became known as Mel, Mel & Julian...

-Because their first contract at The Edward had been such a great success, Don Hughes contacted Mel & Mel to let them know they had been offered a 6-month contract to return to the Edward Hotel in Durban, followed by a return engagement at Deal's in East London.
-The Edward Hotel contract was to begin in a month .... so they persuaded their agent to include Julian in the contract...
+Meanwhile, because their first contract at The Edward had been such a great success, Don Hughes contacted Mel & Mel to let them know they had been offered a 6-month contract to return to the Edward Hotel in Durban, followed by a return engagement at Deal's in East London.
+The Edward Hotel contract was to begin in a month .... so they persuaded their agent, who persuaded the Edward to include Julian in the amended contract...

-After rehearsing with Julian for the rest of that month, the new group drove down to Durban and were set up in a larger “Troubadour Room” at the Edward.
-Their contract ran right through the busy July winter holiday season, and word of their reputation for a great night of entertainment spread quickly, and they were soon filling every show to capacity!
+After rehearsing with Julian for the rest of that month, the newly minted group drove down to Durban and were set up in a larger “Troubadour Room” at the Edward.
+Their contract ran right through the busy summer holiday season, and word of their reputation for a great night of entertainment spread quickly, and they were soon filling every show to capacity every night!

 What became quickly apparent was that the various quirky personalities of the group enhanced their entertainment value...
-Mel Miller's rubber face and natural talent as a comedian, as well as being a talented lead singer, made him a huge draw, which was previously offset by Little Mel's "straight man" roll and guitar playing and harmony singing.
+Mel Miller's rubber face and natural talent as a comedian, as well as being a talented lead singer, made him a huge draw, which was previously only offset by Little Mel's "straight man" roll, his guitar playing and harmony singing.
 Now with the addition of Julian's deadpan reactions as a foil to the comedy, plus his fleet-fingered lead guitar playing, the group's audience appeal became irresistible.

 Julian was soon establishing a name for himself as a prime lead guitarist, and his reputation grew among the many musicians and bands playing professionally in Durban.
 His innovative musicianship added stature to the group's fame, and he became a huge influence on both Mel and Mel ...
 Their daily rehearsals included guitar lessons for Little Mel, who credits Julian as his most important guitar and music teacher... and he also encouraged Big Mel to take up double bass to augment the group's already innovative acoustic sound.